lalomorales22/penguins/docs/install/docker.md

 - Open `http://127.0.0.1:18789/` in your browser.
 - Paste the token into the Control UI (Settings → token).
+- Keep that token (or switch to a password) if you later expose the gateway beyond localhost.
+Privileged HTTP endpoints such as `/tools/invoke`, `/v1/chat/completions`, and `/v1/responses` always require it.
 - Need the URL again?
 Run `docker compose run --rm penguins-cli dashboard --no-open`.

 It writes config/workspace on the host: